David Simko

-David Simko (born November 26, 1954 in Clarkston, Michigan) is a former NASCAR Winston Cup Series driver who participated in ten races over the course of six seasons.
+David Simko (born November 26, 1954, in Clarkston, Michigan) is an American former NASCAR Winston Cup Series driver who participated in ten races throughout six seasons.

 While failing to qualify in five different races, Simko managed to participate in 1472 laps – the equivalent of 2438.1 mi of top-level racing.
-His average starting position was 35th and his average finishing position was 32nd.
+His average starting position was 35th.
+His average finishing position was 32nd.
 Total career earnings for this driver was $17,220 ($ when adjusted for inflation).
-He is the father of current ARCA Racing Series driver Michael Simko.
+He is the father of former ARCA Racing Series driver Michael Simko.